GoodbyePlanet/covid19-balkan/README.md

 # COVID19-BALKAN

-The purpose of this project is to provide overview od simple, chart visualized data about the current impact of COVID-19 in the Balkan countries.
+The purpose of this project is to provide overview of simple, chart visualized data about the current impact of COVID-19 in the Balkan countries.

 Web app is created with vanila JavaScript.
 Web app link: https://covid19-balkan.now.sh/